GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: Create a great listing page
+title: Creating a great listing page
-date: 2017-08-30
+date: 2021-08-10
-updated: 2021-06-21
 description: >
   Best practices on how to make a high-quality, engaging listing page for your item in the Chrome Web Store.
 ---

+The Chrome Web Store works hard to surface quality items for users to discover.
+Making sure yours is a "quality item" can help ensure its more prominence in the store, potentially increasing your installed base.

-The Chrome Web Store's focus on surfacing quality items to users encompases the entire user experience, including the store listing page.
-Build trust with users and make a strong first impression with a compelling and accurate store listing page.
-Learn how to create a quality store listing page that clearly communicates what your item will offer from the description, images, and other metadata provided.
-You can build and maintain your store listing page through the developer dashboard.
+Our focus on surfacing quality items to users encompases the entire user experience&mdash;including the store listing page.
+Build trust with users by making a strong first impression, with a compelling and accurate store listing page.
+A quality listing page clearly communicates what your item will offer, using the item description, images, and other listing metadata.
+You can build and maintain your store listing page using the [developer dashboard][devconsole].

 ## Text